Projective Integral Updates for High-Dimensional Variational Inference: Introduction

-Analysis shows how updating the variational distribution only requires projecting the log-posterior distribution onto a compatible basis, provided the variational distribution has an exponential structure.
-For Gaussian mean-field distributions, this analysis leads to update expressions that are somewhat similar to the gradient averaging and variance-based scaling used in ADAM\cite{Kingma2014}, but quasirandom quadratures offer more efficient gradient and Hessian projections against the mean-field distribution.
-Although a mean-field distribution, $\pQ(\vPa)$, with mean, $\expect_{\pQ(\vPa)}[\vPa] = \vMu$, and diagonal covariance, $\var_{\pQ(\vPa)}[\vPa] = \diag(\vSigma)^2$, cannot contain off-diagonal covariance terms, the projection quality is still affected by whether off-diagonal covariance integrals correctly vanish, e.g.~$\expect[(\vPa_1 - \vMu_1)(\vPa_2 -\vMu_2)]=0$.
-Thus, periodically enhanced exactness translates to more precise variational updates.

-Since the update expressions are derived from the structure of the variational basis, the same analytic framework also facilitates other update expressions for different variational bases.
-A closely-related derivation provides updates for Dirac-Gauss mixtures, i.e.~spike and slab distributions, which are needed to efficiently induce sparsity by associating zeros with finite probabilities.
+\paragraph{Projective Integral Updates} Updates to the variational density can be formulated as projections of the log-posterior onto a compatible basis.
+For Gaussian mean-field distributions, this analysis yields quasi-Newton updates to the mean of the variational density.
+Since the projective integral updates are derived from the variational basis, the same analytic framework facilitates other updates for different variational bases.
+For example, a closely-related derivation provides updates for Dirac-Gauss mixtures, i.e.~spike and slab distributions \cite{Polson2018,Bai2020,Jantre2021}, which associate parameter zeros with finite probabilities.